Jien: Poetry

-As a poet, he was named one of the Thirty-Six Immortals of Poetry, and was the second-best represented poet in the Shin Kokin Wakashū.
+As a poet, he was named one of the Thirty-Six Immortals of Poetry, and was the second-best represented poet in the Shin Kokin Wakashū, over 91 of his poems are collected into it.
+He has a family Japanese poem collection called 拾玉集 with over 5900 poems.
 He was included by Fujiwara no Teika in the Ogura Hyakunin Isshu.

 In The Unfettered Mind the Zen Buddhist Takuan Sōhō cites the following poem from Jien, interpreting it in the context of No-Mind: